alamehan/nice-list/README.md

 <div id="sec08"></div>

 🔮
-Top Figma Plugins
+Top Figma Plugins (per 10/07/2020)
 ---

 <a href="#daftarisi">🡹 Kembali ke daftar isi</a>

-* Project Template
+* Project Starter
   * [Project Scaffold](https://www.figma.com/community/plugin/747372158567878238/Project-Scaffold) - This plugin Generates a Scaffold for your Product design project in just 1 click.
-  * [Wireframe](https://www.figma.com/community/plugin/742764242781786818/Wireframe) - Creating beautiful user flow prototypes and basic structures.
   * [Interplay](https://www.figma.com/community/plugin/736368164448889527/Interplay) - Imports your design system code repository and lets you design with code components
   * [Cover Generator](https://www.figma.com/community/plugin/745146759001708690/Cover-Generator) - Takes a name, description and status and generates a cover for your figma file.

+* Layout Plugin
+  * [Wireframe](https://www.figma.com/community/plugin/742764242781786818/Wireframe) - Creating beautiful user flow prototypes and basic structures.

+* Layer Plugin
+  * [Layer Names Transfom](https://www.figma.com/community/plugin/734746297902924375/Layer-Names-Transfom) - This plugin will help you to quickly transform the names of your layers.
+  * [Reset Text Layer Name](https://www.figma.com/community/plugin/768671547563304036/Reset-Text-Layer-Name) - Ever end up wanting to reset your layer names?
+This plugin will help you.

+* Text Plugin
+  * [Better Font Picker](https://www.figma.com/community/plugin/739922281164562258/Better-Font-Picker) - Helps you select fonts with a preview of how it looks.
+  * [Font Scale](https://www.figma.com/community/plugin/741231992144144738/Font-Scale) - Font Scale is a quick tool to generate a harmonious and consistent typography hierarchy.
+  * [Font Master](https://www.figma.com/community/plugin/781086314747849337/Font-Master) - Makes it easy to organize your fonts and ensure consistency in your texts.
+  * [Find and Replace](https://www.figma.com/community/plugin/735072959812183643/Find-and-Replace) - Search for texts on your page and replace them just like a text editor.
+  * [Substrate for Text](https://www.figma.com/community/plugin/739517744595900126/Substrate-for-text) - Highlight text by adding the cool substrate with this simple plugin.
+  * [Arc](https://www.figma.com/community/plugin/762070688792833472/arc) - Curve your text upward, downward or into a circle.
+Adjust the slider and preview the result.

-* About Color
+* Color Plugin
   * [Contrast](https://www.figma.com/community/plugin/748533339900865323/Contrast) - Makes it easy to check the contrast ratios of colors as you work.
   * [Color Palettes](https://www.figma.com/community/plugin/740832935938649295/Color-Palettes) - Find the best color palette from the huge list of best color palettes.
   * [uiGradients](https://www.figma.com/community/plugin/744909029427810418/uiGradients) - Adds gradients to groups, text and frames in single click.